Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 </details>

 ## Assertions
-1. After the user logins to the app, they will be routed to the Home Page
+1. After the user logins to the app, they will be routed to the Home Page.
 2. The user's information will be cached onto the phone's storage to retain login information for the next time they open the app.

 <br></br>